 Share

-Or to be more precise, Chopin uses the term ‘mazurka’ as a blanket term for a family of dances which include the kujawiak, the mazur and the obertas.
-Maya Trochimczyk’s article on the mazurka spells it out nicely – or rather, unravels it and lays all the components on the table.
+As Maya Trochimczyk points out in her excellent article on the mazur, the term ‘mazurka’ has been used as a blanket term for a family of dances which include the kujawiak and the obertas or oberek as well as the mazur(ka).
+This also applies to Chopin’s “mazurkas.”
 The fact that Chopin’s mazurkas include all three types, not to mention his own pianistic and composerly embroidery on the form, means that you can’t just pick a mazurka by Chopin and say ‘That’s a mazurka’, extract the defining features, copy it and get another mazurka.

 It’s a bit like saying you want to go to Stoke-on-Trent, which as I discovered only a few years ago, is not actually a town with a centre, but a polycentric federation of six towns.